Dennis Uy

-Dennis Ang Uy (黃書賢 (Huáng Shūxián, N̂g Chu-hiân); born September 26, 1973) is a Filipino businessman and diplomat.
+Dennis Ang Uy (黃書賢 (Huáng Shūxián, Oîⁿ Chu-hiân); born September 26, 1973) is a Filipino businessman and diplomat.
 Uy is the founder of Udenna Corporation, which has stakes in various businesses including Phoenix Petroleum.

 Early life and education

 Dennis Ang Uy was born and raised in Davao City to an ethnic Chinese family based in Davao, which is part of the Uys' third generation.
 Uy's grandparents, Ega Uy and Tao Sui Eng were ethnic Chinese who settled in Davao as merchants.
 They had a store which sold fishing equipment and bread while his parents ran a small business which sold copra.

 He is the eldest among siblings.
 According to his own account, Dennis played basketball as a childhood hobby while at the same time sold school supplies and basketball cards to his classmates.

 In 1993, Uy studied in De La Salle University in Manila to pursue a Bachelor of Science in Business Management degree and started to trade in the stock market.
 Since he had an average academic performance by his own account he decided against being a lawyer and described himself to be poor in memorization to consider pursuing a career in law.